 At Legacy Kitchens you'll work with a team of designers and craftsmen with over 30 years of experience who are committed to creating a kitchen that suits your lifestyle and reflects the latest advances in kitchen design and technology.

 Let's make your dream kitchen or bath a reality.
-Call (403) 291-6868 or enter your information below and we'll get in touch to schedule your personal consultation.
+Call (403) 291-6868 or enter your information below and we'll get in touch to schedule your personal consultation in our showroom.